-Land use designations for Byron are shown on Figure LU-1, General Plan Land Use Map, and are defined in the Land Use Element.
-Downtown Byron, which encompasses the triangle-shaped area bounded by Byron Highway, Camino Diablo, and Holway Drive, is designated for Mixed-Use, allowing business uses that both manufacture and sell goods and services, particularly those that exemplify the historic and agricultural roots of the community.
-Residential uses will also continue in parts of this downtown area.
-Main Street is planned primarily for commercial uses that support redevelopment, provide a wide array of services for residents, and boost local tourism.

-Commercial and other light industrial uses are allowed at Byron Highway's major intersections with Holway Drive and Camino Diablo.
-Outside the downtown and commercial core but within the Urban Limit Line (ULL), the Land Use Map indicates continued residential uses at a variety of densities, as well as public and airport-related uses around the Byron Airport to the south.
-Beyond the ULL, the map indicates continuation of the agricultural, open space, recreation, and public uses that already exist, along with potential development of renewable energy facilities.
+Land use designations for Byron are shown on Figure LU-1, General Plan Land Use Map, and defined in Table LU-1 in the Land Use Element.
+Most of Main Street is designated Mixed-Use Low Density to promote development of vacant and underutilized lots, ideally with residences above street-level businesses that support residents and boost local tourism.
+Commercial and light industrial uses are allowed between Byron Highway's intersections with Holway Drive and Camino Diablo.
+Around the downtown area and commercial core, but within the ULL, residential uses will continue at a varying densities, as along with public and airport-related uses around the Byron Airport to the south.
+Beyond the ULL, agricultural, open space, recreation, and public uses will continue, along with potential development of renewable energy facilities.